The State of AI Search — March 2026 →

 Definition

-Canonical URLs are the preferred version of a webpage that search engines should index and rank when multiple URLs contain similar or identical content.
-Implemented through the rel='canonical' link element, canonical URLs help prevent duplicate content issues that can dilute search engine rankings and confuse crawlers.
+Canonical URLs designate the preferred version of a web page that search engines should index and rank when multiple URLs contain similar or identical content.
+Implemented via the rel='canonical' link element, canonical tags consolidate ranking signals to a single authoritative URL, preventing duplicate content from diluting search performance.

 Examples of Canonical URLs